puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 }
 {% endhighlight %}

 In the above, the file `/etc/ntp.conf` is managed.
 The contents of the file are sourced from the file `ntp.conf` in the ntp module's files directory.
 Whenever the file `/etc/ntp.conf` changes, a refresh event is triggered for the service with the title `ntpd`.
-By virtue of using the notify metaparameter, we ensure that Puppet manage the file first, before it manages the service, which is to say that `notify` implies `before`.
+By virtue of using the notify metaparameter, we ensure that Puppet manages the file first, before it manages the service, which is to say that `notify` implies `before`.

 Refresh events, by default, restart a service (such as a server daemon), but you can specify what needs to be done when a refresh event is triggered, using the `refresh` attribute for the `service` resource type, which takes a command as the value.